What is SCADA

 Advantages of SCADA Software

-Man designing a scada system using Winlog Evo
+Engineer designing a SCADA system using Winlog Evo

-Man designing a scada system using Winlog Evo
+Engineer designing a SCADA system using Winlog Evo

 SCADA applications are used today in most industrial fields and are an indispensable aid for all companies, regardless of size and sector of activity.
 SCADA software is the most suitable development environment for the easy and intuitive creation of complex SCADA applications.